 When I was young, I got into trouble for not taking naps.
 It was one reason I was dismissed from kindergarten.
 Years later, I look forward to my naps.
 This isn’t your average nap, but a short energizing power nap.
 Rather than having some teacher standing guard, I rely on software for my cell phone.
-You might think of it as high tech relaxation training.

 As the web has evolved, it seems like there are more reading distractions.
 Some websites are so aggressive at displaying ads; it’s hard to follow the article.
 In other cases, sites present articles in multiple pages to increase page views.
 And some sites use styles which are harder to read such as white text on dark backgrounds.
 Fortunately, there is a free browser add-on that solves these issues and more.

 I’m not a professional photographer, but I enjoy taking pictures with my smartphone.
 What I don’t like is the resulting filenames that are meaningless to me, yet appear to have order.
 Instead of fretting about the situation, I found a great file renaming utility called RenameMaestro.
 Although you may associate the name “maestro” with music, this software works on multiple file types, ranging from MP3s to photos to PDFs.

 It’s no surprise to most readers that I hate buying printer ink.
 I find the process wasteful and expensive even if I recycle empty ink cartridges.
 You can imagine my joy when I found a free utility that saves ink and paper.
 It does this by allowing me to select the items from a web page I wish to print.
 It even saves web pages as a PDF file.

 I thought I had been doing a good job of managing my breaks.
 It turns out I wasn’t and I started to experience neck pain.
 The pain was aggravated by my bad phone habits and leaning the wrong way towards the PC.
 The longer I worked, the worse the problem.
 I needed to rethink my habits and ergonomics.
 (Includes short demo.)